FRBNY-DSGE/DSGE.jl/README.md

 The New York Fed DSGE team is currently extending the code to solve and estimate heterogeneous agent models.
-Ongoing work on implementing Sequential Monte Carlo (SMC) sampling can be found on the `smc` branch.
 Further extensions of the DSGE model code may be released in the future at the discretion of the New York Fed.